illixion/vscode-vibrancy-continued/README.md

 If this is undesired, **please downgrade to VSCode 1.85.2**, which can be downloaded using this URL: https://update.code.visualstudio.com/1.85.2/win32-x64-user/stable

-For more information, see issue [#122](https://github.com/illixion/vscode-vibrancy-continued/issues/122).
+For more information, see issues [#140](https://github.com/illixion/vscode-vibrancy-continued/issues/140) and [#122](https://github.com/illixion/vscode-vibrancy-continued/issues/122).

 # ⚠️ "Your VSCode installation appears to be corrupt"